turtlebot/learn.turtlebot.com/about.md

 We all started somewhere and this is our attempt at giving developers somewhere to start.

-Help me bring this dream to reality!
+Help us bring this dream to reality!
 [Fork the project](https://github.com/markwsilliman/turtlebot-tutorial), distribute it, commit changes, add articles and dream big.
 All content, videos & images are available for you to use as you see fit.

 Simply put: Robots are awesome.
 None of us can bring about this revolution single-handedly.
 This is the time to start hacking robots!